chialab/rna/docs/guide/dev-server.md

 ## Legacy browsers

-Sometimes you may need to test on legacy browsers.
+Sometimes you may need to support legacy browsers.
 Since the Dev Server is based on ESM support, in order to work in Internet Explorer or Safari 9 it needs to transpile and convert the module system.
 Installing the [legacy plugin](https://www.npmjs.com/package/@chialab/wds-plugin-legacy) will enable the convertion of ESM modules to [SystemJS](https://github.com/systemjs/systemjs) and it will inject required polyfills for `Promise` and `fetch`.

 ::: code-group